ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 "".isEmpty() // returns true, Empty tests for zero length string

 "ab".repeat(3)  // String "ababab"

+// COMPARISON
+new String("a") == new String("a")  // false, == operator compares identity, not value
+"a" == "a"          // returns true, these are primitive string types, so "content" is compared new String("a").equals(new String("a"))   // returns true, use #equals method on String to compare content

 List<Character> c = new ArrayList<>()
 char[] c = "hi there".toCharArray()  // returns char[8] type `char[8] { 'h', 'i', ' ', 't', 'h', 'e', 'r', 'e' }`